23. A GOVERNMENT IN TRUTH

 We can no longer depend on citizens who vote on the emotional appeal of candidates to choose leaders appropriate for today.
 Our government must sustain a large mixed population in a highly technical environment the population does not understand.
 Our government must be sensitive to the needs and rights (in the Constitution) of people (and even their superstitions).
 Evolution is important, but we must live and enjoy life too.

 To write the laws properly a cadre of lawyers would be maintained in each Chamber.
 To avoid the massive conflict of interest we now have the numbers and responsibilities of lawyers in the government would be otherwise severely limited.
 It is only natural for lawyers to use legal jargon which would require other lawyers to interpret.
 Lawyers in the Legislatures would create jobs for other lawyers.
 This tendency should be strictly monitored.
 Laws should be comprehensible, and adequate without flooding the mind.
 Practical men should oversee the writing of the laws to prevent excessively complicated regulative laws and ordinances.
+When laws are passed there should be a paragraph explaining the reason the law was written.
 An average person should be able to fill out a tax report without assistance of an expert.

 Communication between the government and the people is critical.
-This is difficult where we also have a free press.
+This is difficult where we also have a free press and the internet.
 The ability to write, entertain, and sell news often conflicts with intelligence, understanding, and good judgment.
-Constant, complete factuality can be stupefying.
-Can government counteract a well designed, anti-intellectual, magical press without being oppressive?
-Perhaps we can have the best of both worlds with both a free press and a government press.
+Constant, complete factuality can be stupefying as can short sound-bites competing for first (and least verified) releases.
+Can government counteract an anti-intellectual, magical press without being oppressive?
+Perhaps we can have the best of both worlds with both a free press and a government press in competition.

 The Lower Federal Chamber would be occupied by people selected and sent by the various state governments.
 They are the intermediates between the State Chambers and the Upper Federal Chamber.
 The Lower Chamber would be responsible for selecting the members of the Upper Chamber, and communicating the activities of the Upper Chamber to the people.
 Elected representatives should be close to the people on the State level where they can actually represent the interests of their constituents.
 These representatives would bring the will of the people to the attention of the State Chambers.
 It would be the responsibility of the State Chambers in concert with the Upper Federal Chambers to veto those wishes that are impractical and to implement the practical desires of the people as much as possible.